the-scouts/por/sphinx_source/chapter-3.rst

 f.
 No individual should hold more than one of the appointments of Group Chair, Secretary or Treasurer of the same Executive Committee.
 Neither can these appointments be combined in anyway.

 g.
-Other Administrators and Advisers may be appointed by the Group Executive Committee with the approval of the Group Scout Leader as per POR: The Appointment Process.
+Other Administrators and Advisers may be appointed by the Group Executive Committee with the approval of the Group Scout Leader as per :chapter:`POR-TAP`.

 h.
 Administrators and Advisers appointments may be terminated by: